masoudtahsiri/font-checker/README.md

 ## Usage

-1. Click the extension icon in your Chrome toolbar to activate font inspection
+1. Click the PeekFont extension icon in your Chrome toolbar to activate font inspection
 2. Hover over any text element on the page to see its font properties
 3. The tooltip will show detailed font information
 4. Click the extension icon again to deactivate inspection